Markussoft/iot-office-occupancy-counter/README.md

 ???

 ### Visualisation and user interface
+There are several ways to do this, but using NodeRED was a nice experience.
+I host a NodeRED server on a server in my apartment.
+NodeRED is running inside a virtual Debian machine, which is in turn hosted on Proxmox.
+The website is hosted on DigitalOcean using one of their Wordpress droplets.
+I bough a domain on Hover and got the DNS settings sorted out.
 #### NodeRED server hoted on local computer
 NodeRED is subscribed to an MQTT server at The Things Network.
 This requires setting up a username and password under the MQTT tab in The Things Network.
 These credentials then have to be entered in the MQTTin node in NodeRED.